Food waste: a growing Australian problem

 What can you do at home to reduce waste?

-There are a number of simple actions we can all do as individuals to reduce the deplorable four million tonnes of food we send to landfill every year.
+There are several simple things we can do to reduce the amount of food we send to landfill every year.

 - Write a shopping list based on a weekly meal plan.